readthedocs/blog/securing-build-processes.rst

 ------------

 Under the new system,
-we provision a container for each build.
+we provision a unique container for each build.
 All build steps that depend on executing code (pip, Sphinx), run inside that container.
 The container has 10 minutes to complete it's build step,